 - COMESA co-hosted a meeting with the AU that brought together participants from nine RECs/RMs in October 2021.
 The meeting deliberated on issues concerning coordination, collaboration, and joint activities.
 Additionally, the meeting addressed mainstreaming of human rights in early warning and developed operational guidelines amongst others; - ii.
 COMESA in collaboration with the AU trained CSOs of the Southern Africa Region on COMWARN and AU early warning tools in December 2021, co-sponsored by UNDP.
-The training resulted in the identification of modalities for rolling out training to other CSOs in the region on early warning tools, proposals to strengthen collaboration and partnership between CSOs with COMESA/SADC and the AU in early warning amongst iii.
+The training resulted in the identification of modalities for rolling out training to other CSOs in the region on early warning tools, proposals to strengthen collaboration and partnership between CSOs with COMESA/SADC and the AU in early warning amongst other outcomes.
+Additionally, in May 2021 at a workshop held in close collaboration with Save the Children, COMESA took the opportunity to disseminate the accreditation process to raise interest in other activities for CSOs;

+iii.
 COMESA made progress towards closer collaboration with ECOSOCC to draw synergies on support to CSOs this included development of a joint proposal for joint implementation of programmes to enhance the role of CSOs in APSA.